Anaximander: Legacy

 Friedrich Nietzsche, in Philosophy in the Tragic Age of the Greeks, claimed that Anaximander was a pessimist who asserted that the primal being of the world was a state of indefiniteness.
 In accordance with this, anything definite has to eventually pass back into indefiniteness.
 In other words, Anaximander viewed "...all coming-to-be as though it were an illegitimate emancipation from eternal being, a wrong for which destruction is the only penance".
 (Ibid., § 4) The world of individual objects, in this way of thinking, has no worth and should perish.

 Martin Heidegger lectured extensively on Anaximander, and delivered a lecture entitled "Anaximander's Saying" which was subsequently included in Off the Beaten Track.
 The lecture examines the ontological difference and the oblivion of Being or Dasein in the context of the Anaximander fragment.
 Heidegger's lecture is, in turn, an important influence on the French philosopher Jacques Derrida.

+In the 2017 essay collection Anaximander in Context: New Studies on the Origins of Greek Philosophy, Dirk Couprie, Robert Hahn and Gerald Naddaf describe Anaximander as "one of the greatest minds in history", but one that has not been given his due.
+Couprie goes to state that he considers him on par with Newton.
+Similar sentiments are expressed in Carlo Rovelli's 2011 book The First Scientist: Anaximander and His Legacy.

+The Anaximander (31st) High School of Thessaloniki, Greece is named after Anaximander.